Affordable Homeowner’s Insurance

 Personal property protection

 Homeowners insurance doesn’t just help cover damage to your home.
 It also provides coverage for the personal belongings within.
-For example, if electronics are stolen or a fire damages your furniture.
+For example, if electronics are stolen, a fire damages your furniture.

 Personal property protection may help pay to repair or replace your belongings if they are damaged or destroyed by a covered risk.
 Many insurers offer optional coverages that further protect the stuff you own.
-For instance, you may purchase extended coverage for items like jewelry, watches, and furs that have values above your personal property coverage limits.
+For example, you may buy extended coverage for items like jewelry, watches, and furs with values above your personal property coverage limits.

 Liability protection